Louisa Hudson (Acting Chair)

 Dr Samantha Smith

 Dr Samantha Smith was appointed to the TAC Board in February 2017 and is also a Non-Executive Director of WorkSafe Victoria.
+Samantha is a member of the Risk Committee, the Remuneration Committee and the Board Workshop Advisory Committee.

 Samantha is the Director of Melbourne communications agency, Pinnacle and consults across the Government, not-for-profit and private sectors.